HOL-Theorem-Prover/HOL/doc/next-release.md

 New tools:
 ----------

+-   The linear decision procedure for the reals (`REAL_ARITH`, `REAL_ARITH_TAC` and `REAL_ASM_ARITH_TAC`) have been updated by porting the latest code from HOL-Light.
+There are two versions: those in the existing `RealArith` package only support integral-valued coefficients, while those in the new package `RealField` support rational-valued coefficients (this includes division of reals, e.g. `|- x / 2 + x /2 = x` can be proved by `RealField.REAL_ARITH`).
+    Users can explicitly choose between different versions by explicitly opening `RealArith` or `RealField` in their proof scripts.
+If `realLib` were opened, the maximal backward compatibilities are provided by first trying the old solver (now available as `RealArith.OLD_REAL_ARITH`, etc.) and (if failed) then the new solver.
+Some existing proofs from HOL-Light can be ported to HOL4 more easily.

+-   New decision procedure for the reals ported from HOL-Light: `REAL_FIELD`, `REAL_FIELD_TAC` and `REAL_ASM_FIELD_TAC` (in the package `RealField`).
+These new tools first try `RealField.REAL_ARITH` and then turn to new solvers based on calculations of Grobner's Basis (from the new package `Grobner`).

 -   **Multiplying large numbers more efficiently**:

     In `src/real` there is a new library `bitArithLib.sml` which improves the